tiger-oy/tiger-oy.github.io/content/post/aliexpress-easy-reviews-extension.md

 ---

-> A simple browser widgets to help you view Aliexpress product **Reviews** on the search result page or category page with a single 1 click to open a dailog without open a new tab of the product detail page
+> A open source simple browser widgets to help you view Aliexpress product **Reviews** on the search result page or category page with a single 1 click to open a dailog without open a new tab of the product detail page

 ## code